Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 {{< /hint >}}

 At a high-level "WAF Aligned" means, where possible and appropriate, AVM Modules will align to recommendations and default input parameter/variables to values that algin to WAF recommendations across all of it's pillars.
+For the security pillar we will also use the Microsoft Cloud Security Benchmark (MCSB) and Microsoft Defender for Cloud (MDFC) to align input parameter/variables values to these.

 AVM will use the following sources to set it's "WAF Aligned" defaults: